File Converter MCP server

 Stats

-The File Converter MCP server provides multiple tools for converting various document and image formats.
-Built on the Model Context Protocol (MCP), it enables AI agents to transform files between formats like DOCX, PDF, images, Excel, HTML, and Markdown.
+The File Converter MCP server provides multiple document and image conversion tools designed for AI agents.
+It enables conversion between various formats including DOCX, PDF, images, Excel, HTML, and Markdown using the Model Context Protocol (MCP).

 Installation